 Concert on Your Lawn

-The COVID-19 pandemic struck weeks before our Spring Membership Drive.
 As a public radio station, our largest source of income is membership contributions and we rely on the two annual drives each year to make our budget.
-This spring with businesses shutting their doors and no way to host as an event we decided to postpone our event indefinitely.
-As the months continued it became clear that hosting an in-person event in the Fall would not be possible and that asking for donations from the community would be difficult.
-Simultaneously we begun hosting an evening musical program that hosted local musicians live from their homes on Friday nights on a show we called ‘Social Distance’.
-This program provided musicians a place to perform when no live music was an option as well as served as a great morale boost and connection point for the community.
+But the COVID-19 pandemic struck weeks before our Spring Membership Drive.
+This spring, with businesses shutting their doors and no way to host as an event, we decided to postpone our event indefinitely.
+As the months continued, it became clear that hosting an in-person event in the Fall would not be possible and that asking for donations from the community would be difficult.
+Simultaneously, we begun hosting an evening musical program that hosted local musicians live from their homes on Friday nights on a show we called ‘Social Distance.’
+This program provided musicians a place to perform when no live music was an option, as well as served as a great morale boost and connection point for the community.

-KBBI is a community institution.
-In rural Alaska public radio is an essential tool for emergency updates, local news, communications, and entertainment.
-It is a resource that is free to the public but does rely on the donation of members to provide 24/7 programming.
-Concert on Your Lawn had two direct impacts on the community.
-As a fundraiser, it ensured KBBI met it's budget for membership donations for the year and helped to support the ongoing services we provide the community.
+As a fundraiser, Concert on Your Lawn ensured KBBI met its budget for membership donations for the year and helped to support the ongoing services we provide the community.
 As entertainment, it provided the community with a virtual gathering place during a time of isolation and provided a platform for local artists to perform and promote their work.

-This event was a fundraiser for the station.
-Over the course of the two days we requested monetary donations in the form of radio memberships.
-Some of these donations came from members renewing their annual spring membership, some were ew members who had started listening in the last few months and many were additional donations to "buy a ticket" to the concert.
+Over the course of the two days, we requested monetary donations in the form of radio memberships.
+Some of these donations came from members renewing their annual spring membership, some were new members who had started listening in the last few months and many were additional donations to "buy a ticket" to the concert.
 We raised a total of $14,170 in two days and continued to see an uptick in donations the following week.